jm-multiverse/spaceflight-news/README.md

 # Spaceflight News

-This website is for browsing news related to spaceflight news articles, blogs, and reports.
+This is a website for browsing news articles, blogs, and reports related to spaceflight and launch events.

 It was built using
 * [React + Vite](https://vitejs.dev/)